Fat Tony (The Simpsons)

-Anthony "Fat Tony" D'Amico is the name of two recurring characters in the animated sitcom The Simpsons.
+Don Marion Anthony "Fat Tony" D'Amico is the name of two recurring characters in the animated sitcom The Simpsons.
 Both are voiced by Joe Mantegna and first appeared in the episode "Bart the Murderer" of the third season.
 Fat Tony is a mobster and the underboss of the Springfield Mafia.
-His henchmen include Legs, Louie, and Johnny Tightlips, and he answers to Don Vittorio DiMaggio.
+His henchmen include Legs, Louie, and Johnny Tightlips, and he reports to Don Vittorio DiMaggio.
 Upon the death of the original Fat Tony in the episode "Donnie Fatso" of the twenty-second season, the character's near-identical cousin of the same name is introduced.
 The characters somewhat resemble real-life mobster Anthony "Fat Tony" Salerno.

 Profile

 First Fat Tony

-Marion Anthony "Fat Tony" D'Amico was behind several of Springfield's criminal enterprises.
-His rackets included illegal gambling, cigarette smuggling, bootlegging, fraud and selling fake IDs.
+The original Fat Tony, full name Marion Anthony D'Amico, was the chief racketeer behind several of Springfield's criminal enterprises, covering a wide range of rackets which included illegal gambling, cigarette smuggling, bootlegging, fraud, and making and selling fake IDs.
 In "The Twisted World of Marge Simpson", Homer contracts with the mafia to drive out Marge's rival snack food distributors.
 Fat Tony took out a hit on Mayor Quimby in "Mayored to the Mob" in retaliation for a raid on their rat milk facility, which Quimby opposed, as they had promised him "dog or higher".
 Fat Tony puts out a contract on Homer after his private security business interferes with the mob's interests in "Poppa's Got a Brand New Badge".
 Homer would have been executed gangland-style if not for Maggie coming to the rescue with her rifle.
 Fat Tony's son Michael is first mentioned by Fat Tony as he is talking to Marge in "The Seven-Beer Snitch", saying she drove him home from school sometimes.
 He is then properly introduced in the episode "The Mook, the Chef, the Wife and Her Homer".
 The episode also reveals that Fat Tony's wife "was whacked by 'natural causes'."
 Fat Tony and his associates meet in what is known as the "Legitimate Businessman's Social Club".
 Fat Tony played the violin in "Insane Clown Poppy".
-Fat Tony dies in the twenty-second season episode "Donnie Fatso" from a heart attack with his final words to Homer being "I loved you man."